 Accesses sloping up from the road shall have a stormwater collection system at the road reserve boundary so as to avoid stormwater run-off and debris migration onto the public road.
-Except in rural areas, stormwater shall discharge via an appropriately sized and designed stormwater system acceptable to the TA (see figure 3.8 for examples of typical sump to driveway or right of way).
-Rural side drains may discharge directly to the roadside drain or where accesses pass over the side drain they shall be provided with a culvert of size appropriate for the design flow but not less than 300 mm diameter.
+Stormwater shall discharge via an appropriately sized and designed stormwater system acceptable to the TA (see Drawing B5-9) for examples of typical sump to driveway or right of way).
+Rural side drains shall not discharge directly to the roadside drain.
+Where accesses pass over the side drain they shall be provided with a culvert of size appropriate for the design flow but not less than 300 mm diameter.

 Accesses that slope down from the road shall be designed to ensure that road stormwater is not able to pass down the access.
 Side drainage in context with the area shall be provided to stop the concentration and discharge of stormwater and debris onto adjacent properties or any land which could be at risk of instability or erosion.

 Where an overland flow path departs from the road reserve, accesses shall be designed to direct secondary flow away from building floors and to follow designed overland flow paths.